alibaba/cloud-kernel/CONTRIBUTING.md

 ### 2.3 Propose a patch

-During your daily using of ALK, you might have found some bugs and you are managed to find a way to fix it.
+During your daily using of Cloud Kernel, you might have found some bugs and you are managed to find a way to fix it.
 So you probably want to propose a patch to us.

 You can follow the [submitting patches guide from kernel.org](https://www.kernel.org/doc/html/latest/process/submitting-patches.html), when your code is ready, you can just subscribe to our [developer's mailing list](MAILLIST.md#alibaba-cloud-linux-os-kernel-developers-group) and send the patch to us.